xpmatteo/demo-frontend-demo/README.md

 The intent is to show how easy it is to set up a demo page that works better than tools like Postman for test-driving an API.

 This particular project uses jQuery because it works!
 Of course you can make it work with React or VanillaJS.
-The important thing is to avoid setting up a separate Javascript build for this.
+The important thing is to avoid setting up a separate Javascript build for this, because we want the demo page to be instantly available after a change to either the Spring Boot app, or the HTML/JavaScript code.

 # How to